cleancodelover/vehicle/Verkyav-Peter.md

 # Interview Test

-## Design and implement a node-js service that meets these criterias.

-### Solution Description:
+## Solution Description:

 ### Installation
-- Clone the repository to your local directory using the command "git clone https://github.com/cleancodelover/shuttlers-api.git"
+- Clone the repository to your local directory using the command [a link]("git clone https://github.com/cleancodelover/shuttlers-api.git")
 - Open the project in your favorite text editor
 - Run "npm install" to install dependencies.